The Checklist for After Selling Your House

 If you decide that you want to do another flip, create a guide book for yourself for future flips.

 Write down what decisions you thought were good ones, as well as the name and phone numbers of third parties that did a good job for you.
 This should include your real estate broker, lender, contractor, local inspectors, insurance agents, merchants and anybody else.
+Understanding how these parties performed will make putting together your house flipping team in the future much easier.

 Do the same with the people you think let you down.
 Make sure that everyone who had a piece of the project is on either the good or bad list.
 You won’t remember all the details for future jobs and you do not want to make the same mistake twice!